How Long Does It Take For A Child To Learn to Swim

 That is why, I highly recommend taking your little ones to swimming pools, either by participating in structured swimming lessons as soon as you can or just for family swims.
 Family swims work if at least one of the parents is very water-confident and knows how to handle a young child in water.
 Otherwise, parental fear of water could easily rub off on a child and could make the situation even worse.

-2) Stage 2 is Learning the Basic Swimming Skills
+2) Stage 2: Learning the Basic Swimming Skills

 Between the ages of 3 and 4 years, learning can be more structured.
 Pre-school children are ready to learn the basics.
 So, learning the fundamentals of swimming can start without needing parents in the water for lessons.